CQCL/cryptomite/_sources/index.rst.txt

 :py:mod:`Cryptomite` is a Python library of randomness extractors, created by Quantinuum's Quantum Cryptography team.
-At a high level, the library offers state-of-the-art randomness extractors that are easy to use, optimized and numerically precise -- providing a trade-off of features that suits numerous practical use cases today.
+At a high level, the library offers state-of-the-art randomness extractors that are easy to use, optimized and numerically precise -- providing a trade-off of features suitable for a wide variety of practical applications.

 The performance critical parts of the library (e.g. NTT) are implemented in C++, but the rest of the library (e.g. parameter estimation) is implemented in Python for accessibility and ease of installation.